deepseek-ai-chat/deepseek-chrome/README.md

 DeepSeek AI is a powerful tool that integrates **machine learning and natural language processing**, helping users handle complex tasks with ease.

 - **Chatbot** – Engage in meaningful AI-powered conversations that provide insightful responses.
-- **Coding Assistant** – Generate, debug, and optimize code with AI-driven assistance.
+- **Coding Assistant** – Generate, debug, and optimize code with driven assistance.
 - **Research Automation** – Analyze vast amounts of data and extract key insights effortlessly.
 - **Writing Support** – Improve writing quality, structure, and clarity in any document.
 - **Task Optimization** – Automate repetitive processes to save time and effort.